merenlab/anvio/anvio/docs/programs/anvi-split.md

            -o OUTPUT
 {{ codestop }}

-#### Using contig classification data
+### Using contig classification data

-If your %(contigs-db)s has classification data imported with %(anvi-import-contig-classification)s, you can split it by class:
+If your %(contigs-db)s has classification data imported with %(anvi-import-contig-classification)s, you can split it by contig class:

 {{ codestart }}
 anvi-split -c %(contigs-db)s \